 - Obituaries – In an obituary, especially ones in older newspapers, there are two mistakes that can create problems.
 The first is for example the language “….a native of Denver, Colorado.”
 Now if you do not know the birth location of the recently deceased person, you could easily draw the conclusion that Denver was his birthplace.
 You would be wrong in drawing that conclusion.
 What if he was born in Cheyenne, Wyoming and his parents and family moved to Denver when he was 3 months old and he spent the next 45 years there.
 Do not assume that “native of” means the actual birthplace.

-- Obituaries - The second error commonly made in older obituaries is when it states for example "aged 75 years, 3 months, and 14 days".
-If you know the date of death, which is likely included in the obituary, let's say in this case it is April 27, 1898.
+- Obituaries – The second error commonly made in older obituaries is when it states for example “aged 75 years, 3 months, and 14 days”.
+If you know the date of death, which is likely included in the obituary, let’s say in this case it is April 27, 1898.
 You might then calculate that his date of birth therefore would be January 13, 1823, subtracting the 75 years, 3 months, and 14 days from the death date.
-Uh oh, what about leap years?
-Did you take that into consideration?
-Maybe you didn't but did the person providing the information?
+Do leap years mess up the calculations?
 Even if leap years were not a factor, did they subtract the birth date from the death date correctly?
 Food for thought.
+Make sure that you have corroborating evidence of the birth date.

 - Divorces – When recording Divorces, there are also multiple stages in that legal activity that are reported in the newspaper.
 For example – “Divorces Filed,” ” Interlocutory Decrees,” and “Divorces Granted.”
 If you do not record each of these dates, make sure that you only record the last one, which is the conclusion of the divorce proceeding.
 It’s not over ’til it’s over.